Gardens by the Bay

-The Marina Bay waterfront accommodates the Gardens by the Bay, a three-garden park space that wraps the Marina Channel and walk-able by foot via bridges linking them.
+The Marina Bay waterfront accommodates the Gardens by the Bay, a three-garden park space that wraps the Marina Channel and is walkable by foot via bridges linking them.
 A total of 101 ha of prime land has been developed for the gardens.
-Food & beverage outlets with the prime focus on the gardens,
+Food & beverage outlets with a prime focus on the gardens,

 The gardens at Bay East are a hub for water sports such as canoeing, water-skiing and dragon boating.
 Located along the Marina Channel, the Bay East gardens are connected to the Western end of East Coast Park.
 With artificial waterfalls along with a wading pool.
 There is also a 2 kilometre-long waterfront promenade with a great view of the Marina Bay waterfront area and skyline.